v-fearam/msbuild-examples/custom-task-code-generation/README.md

 Now, we are going to create a standard .Net Core console app for testing the NuGet package generated.
 :warning: We need to avoid generating a MSBuild custom task in the same MSBuild process which is going to consume it.
 The new project should be in a completely different Visual Studio Solution or the new project uses a dll pre-generated and re-located from the standard output.
 We could call MSBuildConsoleExample the new project on a new Visual Studio Solution.
-We must import the AppSettingStronglyTyped nuget.
+We must import the AppSettingStronglyTyped NuGet.
 We need to define a new package source and define a local folder as package source, [please follow the instructions](https://docs.microsoft.com/nuget/consume-packages/install-use-packages-visual-studio#package-sources).
 Then copy our NuGet package on that folder and install it on our console app.

 Then, we should rebuild to be sure everything is ok.